RoboticAgents/course-information/README.md

 At various points of the course, students will engage with learning "hot topics" and report on their findings to our class community.

-#### Exams
+#### Exam

-The exams will cover all of the material in its associated module.
-The date for each exam will be announced at least one week in advance of the scheduled date, tentatively two exams are planned.
+The exam will cover all of the material in its associated module.
+The date for the exam will be announced at least one week in advance of the scheduled date.
 Unless prior arrangements are made with the instructor, all students will be expected to take the exams on the scheduled dates.
+As voted by the members of the class, the second community outreach event can be used instead of the second exam.

 #### Assignment Submission